 To receive a Certificate of Appropriateness for exterior or site alterations to a designated historic property, it is necessary for you to complete the enclosed application form and return it with a copy of proposed plans, drawings, specifications and application fee to the Planning Division, Portland City Hall, 389 Congress Street, 4th Floor, Portland, Maine, 04101.
-Please submit one hard copy and one copy in digital format of the application and all supporting materials, along with the applicable fee.
+You may submit your application with supporting materials as hard copy, along with the applicable fee, or in digital format by emailing planning@portlandmaine.gov.
+If submitting digitally, an invoice will be emailed to you and the fee must be paid prior to your application being reviewed.